Level 3 & 4 Trauma Hospital Resource Manual

 Once the corrective action is in place, the trauma program again collects data and the team determines whether or not the action corrected the problem.
 If it did, the loop is closed and the issue is resolved.
 If not, the committee revisits the case and repeats the PI process again.

 On rare occasions, critical resources needed to care for seriously injured patients become unavailable at one hospital due to an unusually great demand for those resources, a mechanical plant failure preventing the use of those resources or other event that renders resources unavailable or inaccessible.
 (More isolated hospitals that are a significant distance from their neighboring hospitals may not be able to safely divert trauma patients simply because of high patient volumes.)
 In such cases it is important that trauma hospitals have a contingency plan to divert trauma patients to a nearby facility.
-(See Appendix Q: Sample Level III Trauma Diversion Protocol and Appendix R: Sample Level IV Trauma Diversion Protocol.)
+(See Trauma Diversion Guideline (MS Word).

 The decision to divert trauma patients should be carefully considered.
 It should only occur if, in the judgment of the lead medical staff person, it would be in the patient’s best interest to be transported to a different facility rather than attempting to accomplish the resuscitation in an environment lacking critical resources.
 Trauma hospitals should track both the number of times the facility goes on divert and the number of patients diverted.
-(See Appendix S: Trauma Divert Tracking Log.)
+(See Trauma Divert Tracking Log (MS Word).)

 The collection and use of data is of paramount importance to a successful trauma program: locally, statewide and nationally.
 A trauma registry is established primarily to ensure quality of care, but it has a secondary benefit of providing data for the surveillance of morbidity and mortality.
 Trauma hospitals are required to submit a number of data points to the MDH trauma program.
 Additionally, each hospital can design a unique data set to collect and analyze to further their PI objectives.
-(See Appendix T: Trauma Registry Inclusion Criteria.)
+(See Trauma Registry Inclusion Criteria (MS Word).)

 There are several commercial registries available for purchase.
 However, the MDH trauma program has established a Web-based trauma registry, MNTrauma, which is available for use by every hospital in the state at no cost.
 Trauma hospitals utilizing their own registries can submit data to the MDH trauma program without duplicating data entry.